firebitsbr/fraud-detection-neuromorphic/docs/PROJECT_SUMMARY.md

 ---

-## Contribuindo
+## Contributing

-Este projeto é parte do **Neuromorphic X Portfolio** e está completo para demonstração.
+This project is parte from the **Neuromorphic X Portfolio** and is withplete for demonstração.

-Para sugestões ou melhorias:
+Para sugestões or melhorias:
-1. Abra uma issue no repositório
+1. Abra uma issue in the repositório
-2. Descreva a melhoria proposta
+2. Descreva to melhoria proposta
-3. Inclua código/exemplos quando relevante
+3. Inclua code/examples when relevante

 ---

-## Licença
+## License

-MIT License - Projeto educacional de demonstração
+MIT License - Projeto educacional of demonstração

 ---

-## Autor
+## Author

 **Mauro Risonho de Paula Assumpção**